Dashboard

 Possible values for the Precedence header

 Below are the possible combinations of the Precedence header.
-DailyStory automatically sets the precedence header when the email is not transactional and the if the Ignore Auto-replies advanced email setting is is enabled (it is enabled by default).
+DailyStory automatically sets this header when the email is not transactional and the if the Ignore Auto-replies advanced email setting is is enabled (it is enabled by default).

 Precedence: Bulk